 Apocalypse is a great word with a bad rap.
-These days, after 2000 years of death-humping, we can't hear the word without imagining mushroom clouds and zombies or The Fightin' Jesus slashing his way through America on a flaming horse.
+These days, after millennia of death-humping, we can't hear the word without imagining mushroom clouds and zombies or The Fightin' Jesus slashing his way through America on a flaming horse.
 In the original Greek, the word simply means a lifting of the veil, and we are here just in time to see the credits roll and the lights come on at last.
 The movie's over.
 It's time for us to get real.

 Fatigue comes in because it's exhausting keeping up with the Joneses (especially the Alex Joneses).
 Standard humans don't exist!
 You're worn out if you're trying at all to see behind the shape-shifting curtain masking the fact that the power game runs on blood and pain.
 You're beat to the ground every day if you're trying to build a better world instead of choosing what pockets to pick.
 It's okay.
 You don't have to save the world.
 Save yourself and the ripples will lift everyone.

 Have you ever felt that life is a game?
 Really think about that while I elaborate.

 Do certain patterns attract certain effects and characters, repeating until you "get the joke" at last?
 Do certain symbols (magic words, special numbers, familiar images) seem to lead to auspicious events?
 Do certain doors seem to beckon you to certain kinds of adventures?
 Do you go through those doors?
 If not, why not?

 You may feel crazy, but you're on to something.
 Life does not work the way you were told to expect it to work.
 There are three kinds of people: those who think they run the place by slave-driving others, those who feel dragged around on invisible leashes, and those who shape reality directly.
 The biggest secret is that no one is in charge of the big picture, so life is not a set of goals laid before you but a game that you can and must choose to play your way.